HeyNishantSingh/Sorting-using-java/README.md

 5. Merge sort
 6. Quick sort

-Where we make assumptions -
+Where we make assumptions about the data being sorted  -
 7. Counting Sort
 8. Radix Sort